LucasRufo/solid-principles-with-csharp/README.md

 }
 ```

-Right now we have three different classes, and every class has its own responsibility, so if we want to change the way that we save our data to save to a different source like a database, we only modify the `TransactionRepository` class.
+Now we have three different classes, and every class has its responsibility, so if we want to change the way that we save our data to save to an other source like a database, we only modify the `TransactionRepository` class.

 ## Open Closed Principle